billbitt/bill-bittner-dot-info/README.md

-# bill-bittner-site
+# bill-bittner-dot-info
+This project is my pesonal website.
-basic site about myself, to be hosted on billbittner.info
+The site is hosted on heroku and is available at [billbittner.info](http://www.billbittner.info).